temenostech/temenos-platform-documentation/docfx_project/home/techguides/stream.md

 Example 1:
-- Suppose we have created a stream named Dev2 that has just the default stage (stable_dev) and without adding other stages or configuring further components and products.
+- Suppose we have created a stream named Dev2 that has just the default stage (
+- ) and without adding other stages or configuring further components and products.
 - We can just go and delete this stream (even if it has the stable_dev associated to it).

 Example 2: